OCR-D/spec/ocrd_eval.md

 The algorithm can be summarized as follows:

-> 1. Split the two input texts into text lines
+> 1. Split both input texts into text lines
-> 2. Sort the ground truth text lines by length (in descending order)
+> 2. Sort the GT lines by length
+>      (in descending order)
-> 3. For the first ground truth line, find the best matching OCR result line segment (by minimising a penalty that is partly based on string edit distance)
+> 3. For the top GT line, find the best fully or partially matching OCR line
+>      (by lowest edit distance and highest coverage)
-> 4. If full match (full length of line)
+> 4. If full match (i.e. full length of line)
 >     a.
-Mark as done and remove line from list
+Mark as done and remove line from both lists
 >     b.
+Else mark matching part as done,
-Else subdivide and add to respective list of text lines; resort
+>         then cut off unmatched part and add to respective list of text lines; resort
 > 5. If any more lines available repeat step 3
-> 6. Count non-matched lines / strings as insertions or deletions (depending on origin: ground truth or result)
+> 6. Count remaining unmatched lines as insertions or deletions (depending on origin – GT or OCR)
-> 7. Sum up all partial edit distances and calculate overall character accuracy
+> 7. Calculate the (micro-)average CER of all marked pairs and return as overall FCER

 (paraphrase of C. Clausner, S. Pletschacher and A. Antonacopoulos / Pattern Recognition Letters 131 (2020) 390–397, p.
 392)